 Email is a great (owned media) channel to invest in compared to social media (shared media) as the business has full control over the email list.
 Unlike social media platforms such as Facebook which restricts the organic reach to push businesses to advertise more, email marketing has been around for the longest time and is here to stay.

 What may work for one online store may not always work for another.
 The important takeaway is to always test different digital marketing channels and measure results, then optimize for the best returns.

 Having a website that is effective in converting visitors into paying customers is one of the first steps eCommerce business owners should take note of if they want to see good returns on marketing spend.

 If you’re struggling with hiring an in-house web designer, you may want to outsource the project to established agencies that offer e-commerce web design services.

 Check out the following agencies:

 Interested to learn more

 At Equinet Academy, we offer 6 core modules of Digital Marketing to prepare you for the implementation of digital strategies.
-By completing these 6 modules, including an optional Capstone Practicum Project, you will then become a full-fledged Certified Digital Marketing Strategist.
+By completing these 6 modules, you will then become a full-fledged Certified Digital Marketing Strategist.
 Find out more on the Certified Digital Marketing (CDMS) Programme.